-Where necessary the Council will consider utilising the Social Housing Grant programme or other capital funding stream to meet need through new build or by acquiring a suitable existing property.
+Where necessary the Council will consider utilising the Social Housing Grant programme or any other funding available to meet need through new build or by acquiring a suitable existing property.

 2 Adapting and improving accommodation

 The Council aims to make its housing stock more accessible and usable to current and future tenants, both through adaptations to meet individual needs and improving all properties.